jscheytt/jscheytt.github.io.hugo/content/post/til-vim-x/index.md

 ---
-title: TIL you can :wq in vim with :x
+title: You can :wq in vim with :x
 date: 2021-07-16
 categories:
     - today-i-learned